cloudcell/cvocgen/README.md

 - Configurable output directory for all generated files
 - JSON and plain text vocabulary output formats
 - Progress bar visualization for training
-- Focuses solely on vocabulary generation, not tokenization

 ## Installation